Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: SSL with Deterministic Labeling and Large Margin Projection

 where $|\bullet|$ is the cardinality operator, and $l$ the number of total samples to be labeled. $h({\gamma _i})$ is a decreasing function that is set as $\frac{1}{\log (\gamma)}$ in this study. $k$ is the number of nearest neighbor to learn a KLMCA projection whose value is typically set 2 or 3.

 The rational of the objective is obvious.
 Assume the expenditures of labeling a sample in different classes are the same and amount of labeled samples $l$ are given, it would be reasonable to label more data points of a multi-modal class than that of single modal class.
-The first item in Eq. (\ref{eq:DeLaLAObj}) can achieve this goal.
+The design of right hand side of Eq. (\ref{eq:DeLaLAObj}) can achieve this goal.

 We investigate the objective and analyze the solution to it. $\gamma$ vector as a fully ordered parameter that indicates the potential of an object to be selected as a center, essentially reflect the most typical pattern of a class or a mode within a class.
 The second item that indicates how rare it is and how far a sample diverge from its center can be also regarded as a fully ordered vector.
 Therefore, to find a solution to Eq. (\ref{eq:DeLaLAObj}), we only need to balance the two items of typicalness and divergence.
 The problem is solved through zero-order optimization.